 The following submission guidelines & requirements apply to this Request for Proposal:

 First and foremost, only individuals that are community oriented with a tennis background/tennis knowledge should submit proposals in response to this Request for Proposal.
 Additionally, the coordinator must be approved by the USTA Texas Section.
-USTA league experience preferred, but not necessary.

-Bidders must submit their proposal electronically to Lydia Couch, the ATA representative identified on the cover pageataabilene@gmail.com, no later than [SUBMISSION DATE].
+Bidders must submit their proposal electronically to Beverly Guthrie, the ATA representative identified on the cover page at ataabilene@gmail.com, no later than December 30, 2024

 Bidders must provide two references.

-A price proposal must be provided, indicating the overall fixed price per adult tennis USTA league participant as well as an estimate of total number of hours to be spent each month.
+A price proposal must be provided, indicating the overall fixed price per junior tennis USTA league participant as well as an estimate of total number of hours to be spent each month.

-Proposals must be signed by the individual seeking to become the Adult Tennis Coordinator.
+Proposals must be signed by the individual seeking to become the JTT League Coordinator.

 If you have a standard set of terms and conditions, please submit them with your proposal.
 All terms and conditions will be subject to negotiation.

-Proposals must be received prior to [DATE RECEIVED] to be considered.
+Proposals must be received prior to December 30, 2024 at 5:00 PM to be considered.

-Proposals must remain valid for a period of [PERIOD] days.
+Proposals must remain valid for a period 30 days.

 The ATA anticipates selecting at least two individuals to have more in-depth discussions with, and will make an award to one of these individuals.